-To win: The game continues until all the task cards are used )or you run out of time).
+The game continues until all the task cards are used )or you run out of time).
 The team with the most points at the end of the game wins.

 We have plenty of task cards available in our store to use for this game.
 They are available in both paper versions and digital versions.
 The paper versions come in colour sets and ink-saving sets.

 Where to Store All Those Task Cards

 Yes, sets of laminated task cards fill an entire drawer in our desk.
 We choose to keep the ones we’ve printed on cardstock and laminated.
 Some of our sets that have stayed “as printed” are stored in binders.
 We might turn these into individual cards later or we can easily keep them in the binders as they store really easily.

 Some people use photo boxes to store their task cards and these are great, but honestly we have so many, that a rubber band around each set works just as well for us.

 Since creating more and more digital cards, we’ve stopped printing an storing as many sets of cards.